PGM-17 Thor: Launch vehicle

 Despite being retired from deployment as a missile a few years after deployment, the Thor rocket found widespread use as a space launch vehicle.
 It was the first in a large family of space launch vehicles—the Delta rockets.
-The last remaining direct descendant of the Thor, the Delta II, was retired in 2018, and the Delta IV is based on mostly new technology, unlike the Delta II.
+The last remaining direct descendant of the Thor, the Delta II, was retired in 2018, and the Delta IV was based on mostly new technology, unlike the Delta II.
+The last rocket of the Delta rocket family flew on 9 April 2024.